 Nearly every version of SharePoint has had a way of creating custom layouts for web pages, whether that was by selecting a web part page, a wiki page layout, or a publishing page layout.
 Modern sites also provide a similar functionality.
 However, rather than providing a static layout that provides a set number of editable regions on the page, modern pages provide the ability for page editors to "stack" column layouts on a row-by-row basis.
 Page editors can also choose various options related to how the title region of the page is displayed.
 Finally, the most fundamentally way to customize a modern page is to place custom content on the page.
 This can be done by adding modern web parts to the page.
 Note that web parts used in classic web sites will not work in modern sites.
 However, it is possible to create and deploy custom ("client-side") web parts that were created using the SharePoint Framework.

-Microsoft recommends using Microsoft Flow for configuring and executing all workflows in your Office 365 environment, including SharePoint Online.
+Microsoft recommends using Power Automate for configuring and executing all workflows in your Microsoft 365 environment, including SharePoint.
 For example, it's possible to create unique approval workflows for content stored in SharePoint.
-Additionally, it's possible to use Flow as the default workflow engine for approving SharePoint page content, directly from the SharePoint user interface.
+Additionally, it's possible to use Power Automate as the default workflow engine for approving SharePoint page content, directly from the SharePoint user interface.
 Flows can be triggered by SharePoint actions (such as when an item is created in a list), or perform actions within SharePoint (such as update a list item).
-While SharePoint Designer workflows are still supported, new workflows should be created using Flow.
+While SharePoint Designer workflows are still supported, new workflows should be created using Power Automate.

 - As a custom SharePoint list form